How much is Dinner Money?

 What is the school uniform?

-We have a simple school uniform that can be bought at Rawcliffes Schoolwear, Paragon Street, Hull and certain non-compulsory school items can be purchased at most clothing shops.
+We have a simple school uniform that can be bought at Rawcliffes Schoolwear, Savile Street, Hull and certain non-compulsory school items can be purchased at most clothing shops.
 Details of what boys and girls must wear can be found on our uniform page of the website.

 Where can I buy the school uniform?